-Theme Class number of times Description Laws and regulations 3 Building law, architects law, contractors law, standard forms of design and 5 supervision contract, standard forms of construction contract.
-Overview of 2 Definition of terms concerning supervision. supervision Z Role of supervision in project process.
+Theme Class number of times Description I awa and regulations 2 Building law, architects law, contractors law, standard forms of design and Laws and regulations 3 supervision contract, standard forms of construction contract.
+Overview of 2 Definition of terms concerning supervision. supervision Role of supervision in project process.
 Jobs in projects 5 Jobs of supervision in real projects.
 Risk and troubles 5 Examples of troubles and their solutions.